harishRK/DataStructures/README.md

 # Data Structures in typescript/javascript

-This repo has typescript/javascript and javascript implementation of data structures.
+This repo has typescript/javascript and C# implementation of data structures.

 1. Singly Linked List
 2. Doubly Linked List